-Saudi Arabia condemns ‘settlers' storming’ of Temple Mount & Israeli strikes in Gaza amid renewed US push for normalization
+Saudi Arabia condemns ‘settlers' storming’ Temple Mount & Israeli strikes in Gaza amid renewed US push for normalization

 Biden administration probing last push for normalization before election